Acoustic black holes: massless scalar field analytic solutions and analogue Hawking radiation: Conclusions

 In this paper, we presented analytic solutions for radial part of the Klein-Gordon equation for a massless scalar field in the both rotating and canonical acoustic black holes.
 These general solutions are analytic solutions for all spacetime, which means, in the region between the acoustic event horizon and infinity.
 The radial solution is given in terms of the confluent Heun functions, and is valid over the range $0 \leq z < \infty$.

 The obtained results for the rotating acoustic black hole have the advantage, as compared with the one obtained in literature \cite{ClassQuantumGrav.20.2929}, that the solutions are valid from the exterior event horizon to infinity, instead of to be valid only close to the exterior event horizon or at infinity.
-Otherwise, compared with the paper by Lepe and Saavedra \cite{PhysLettB.617.174}, our results are valid for any frequency, and not for a restricted range of frequency, as presented in the literature.
+Otherwise, our results are valid for any frequency, and not for a restricted range of frequency, as presented in the literature \cite{PhysLettB.617.174}.

 From these analytic solutions, we obtained the solutions for ingoing and outgoing waves near the acoustic horizon of a both rotating and canonical acoustic black holes, and used these results to discuss the Hawking radiation effect, in which we considered the properties of the confluent Heun functions to obtain the results.
 This approach has the advantage that it is not necessary the introduction of any coordinate system, as for example, the tortoise or Eddington-Finkelstein coordinates \cite{JHighEnergyPhys.07.070,IntJModPhysA.25.1463,PhysLettB.698.438}.